-For students like Logan, college is a whirlwind four years, marked by iconic moments that complete your experience.
-However, the reality is that many of those moments require serious cash, and with textbooks, meals and other expenses, it can be difficult to budget and save.
+For many, college is a whirlwind four years, marked by iconic moments that complete your experience.
+However, the reality is that many of those moments require serious cash, and with textbooks, meals and other expenses, it can be difficult to budget and save money for college.

-While you're working out your list of college plans and dreams, here are a few suggestions for getting the most out of the next few years—without breaking the bank.
+While you're working out your list of college plans and dreams, here are a few suggestions for how to save money during college.

 1. Creating your first living space